Horror Fans Plead With Director Eli Roth To Make ‘Thanksgiving’ A Feature Film, As The Holiday Approaches

 The original 2007 faux-trailer can still be found on YouTube, but viewers should use discretion before watching, as the violence is still extremely graphic, even by today’s standards.

-Some of the major problems the MPAA had with Eli Roth’s Thanksgiving trailer include a moment involving a woman’s genitals being mutilated, as well two acts of necrophilia, one accidental and one on purpose.
+Some of the major problems the MPAA had with Eli Roth’s Thanksgiving trailer include a moment involving a woman’s genitals being mutilated, as well as two acts of necrophilia, one accidental and one on purpose.
 Though cut-down, the scenes largely remain intact.

-Unexpectedly, Eli Roth recently directed the children’s horror-film, The House With A Clock In Its Walls, which the MPAA gave a PG rating.
+Unexpectedly, Eli Roth recently directed the children’s horror film, The House With A Clock In Its Walls, which the MPAA gave a PG rating.